Landlock LSM: kernel documentation¶

 December 2022

 Landlock’s goal is to create scoped access-control (i.e. sandboxing).
 To harden a whole system, this feature should be available to any process, including unprivileged ones.
-Because such process may be compromised or backdoored (i.e. untrusted), Landlock’s features must be safe to use from the kernel and other processes point of view.
+Because such a process may be compromised or backdoored (i.e. untrusted), Landlock’s features must be safe to use from the kernel and other processes point of view.
 Landlock’s interface must therefore expose a minimal attack surface.

 User space documentation can be found here: Landlock: unprivileged access control.